The Digital Marketing Conference - Konverzija 2019 recap - Lessons and Takeaways

 "A Bosnian, a Croat, and a Serb walk into a conference room" sounds like a start of a bad joke.
 Konverzija, however, was everything but, even though it saw its fair share of people from Bosnia, Serbia, or Croatia.
 More than 20 expert speakers and over 400 attendees, to be exact, which makes Konverzija one of the biggest digital marketing conferences in the region.

-This Konverzija was my third.
-By now, I’m more than sure that Konverzija doesn’t aim to motivate or provide aspirational models as other regional conferences do.
+This Konverzija was my third, I consider myself quite the veteran of The Konverzija Digital Marketing Conference.
+By now, I’m more than sure that this event doesn’t aim to motivate or provide aspirational models as other regional conferences do.
 That’s not what it’s about.
 Konverzija is all about providing the attendees with hands-on tips and tricks, guides and strategies they can easily apply in any market.

 The other major reason why I keep coming back to Konverzija is that there are no sponsored keynotes.
 Most speakers get here by recommendation.
 Only people with a proven track record in PPC, SEO, or analytics get an invitation.
 This concept works nicely - the quality of keynote speakers is always top-notch.